cindy-xing-wang/DigitalWorkflow/README.md

 ![web.php](/img/12-10-2.routelogin.PNG)
 *Update web.php*

-**Refresh the browser again and you should see the login page is set as the home page.**
+**Refresh the browser again and you should see the login page is set as the home route.**

 ![login](/img/12-10-3.routelogin.PNG)
 *Login page*